-When comparing Angular IDE (by Webclipse) vs Intellij IDEA, the Slant community recommends Angular IDE (by Webclipse) for most people.
+When comparing Angular IDE (by Webclipse) vs Intellij IDEA, the Slant community recommends Intellij IDEA for most people.
 In the question“What are the best IDEs for web development?”
-Angular IDE (by Webclipse) is ranked 12th while Intellij IDEA is ranked 13th.
+Intellij IDEA is ranked 12th while Angular IDE (by Webclipse) is ranked 13th.
+The most important reason people chose Intellij IDEA is:

 Ranked in these QuestionsQuestion Ranking